-This Easy Festival Makeup & Hair Tutorial Will Get You Ready To Rock In Literally 5 Minutes
+This Easy Festival Makeup & Hair Tutorial Will Get You Ready To Rock In Legit 5 Minutes

 Show of hands for how many of you reading this think doing a full face of makeup and styling your hair in five minutes is a complete sham.
 Oh, all of you?
 Well, I can't blame you.
 I was one of you.
 For so long, I laughed at the prospect of getting anything other than my mascara done in five minutes.
 However, I've now made it my personal mission to prove both myself and all of you wrong.
 Enter: Elite Daily's newest series, Ready In 5.
 Consisting of actually cool beauty tutorials, this series will break timely beauty looks down into five simple steps, all of which, together, can actually be completed in five minutes, so you have more time to focus on the plans that come next.